MV Louisiane Review and Specifications

 MV Louisiane cruise ship was purchased in early 2016 by the newly formed "French America Line".
 The company (based in New Orleans LA) purchased the 2000-built MV Columbia Queen (Columbia River cruise ship) from US Maritime Administration.
 The vessel was brought to Louisiana for a complete refit (transformation) into the French/New Orleans-themed "Louisiane".

-August 2016 marked the debut of a new cruising entity on Mississippi and Ohio River systems via the introduction of this 150-passenger riverboat .
+August 2016 marked the debut of a new cruising entity on Mississippi and Ohio River waterways with the inauguration of this 150-passenger riverboat.

 Louisiane was built in 2000 from the hull of a former casino ship.
 The refit was done at Leevac Shipyards Inc. (Jennings, LA) for the Delta Queen Steamboat Company.
 MV Columbia Queen was completed in Portland Oregon at the shipyards of Cascade General Inc. It was operated by the Delta Queen company on the US rivers Willamette, Columbia and Snake, before being purchased by "Great American River Journeys" and later by "Majestic America Line".